Klortiz/cse15l-lab-reports/lab4.md

 ![image](https://user-images.githubusercontent.com/122419405/221387859-eb2f7671-c9c1-4867-b53a-3674c6fa2dbe.png)

 If we look at the failure message, the problem is in line 42 of the ListExamples.java file.
-I typed `wc -l ListExamples.java` to see how many lines I was dealing with (49).
+I typed `wc -l ListExamples.java` to see how many lines I was dealing with (49) and eyeballed the lines up to the buggy line 42.

 ![image](https://user-images.githubusercontent.com/122419405/221388009-7a44d241-98fb-4435-8c2e-5cb84d2f4b37.png)

-I typed `nano ListExamples.java` to manually count the lines from bottom up.
+I typed `nano ListExamples.java`, and pressed the `<down>` arrow key all the way down to manually count the lines from bottom up and exactly locate the problem.
 > Also, nano displays the number of lines of the file before you start moving around.

-So, this is line 42.
+So, this is line 42 (the problem according to JUnit).

 ![image](https://user-images.githubusercontent.com/122419405/221388092-aa9cbd21-cced-463d-b2c8-bf4ab34a9729.png)

 My logic was: "The first while loop was tested in the Junit test and passed, what's different from the while loop that failed?"

 A picture says more than a thousand words, so here is what I found:

 ![image](https://user-images.githubusercontent.com/122419405/221388151-0a6bea6e-1089-40f0-b385-fdd13927ea75.png)

-I changed that `1` for a `2` by typing `nano ListExamples.java` (I was already there).
+I changed that `1` for a `2` by first entering the text editor `nano` by typing `nano ListExamples.java` (I was already there).
 > `nano` is a text editor built-in inside bash, we can use it to overwrite the file with a code that works.

-To do that, I moved the `right` arrow key until the white pointer was on the right side of the `1` I wanted to delete.
+To make the change, I moved the `<right>` arrow key until the white pointer was on the right side of the `1` I wanted to delete.
 > The white (square) pointer deletes and types on the space right before it.

 ![image](https://user-images.githubusercontent.com/122419405/221388264-2e374cb5-1a19-4c56-81bc-68dc3a95bd4f.png)